Halkomelem: Phonotactics

 All obstruents (except the glottals) typically follow one another in sequences of up to four, although a sequence of five is also possible (e.g. as in txʷstx̌ʷásʔal "just standing in shock").
 There are no specific restrictions on the types of obstruent sequences that can occur.
 Plosives appearing in sequences are rearticulated, and sequences of /ss/ are common in the language.

 Resonants only appear adjacent to vowels.
 When these sounds occur in the middle of words, they are found in sequences of resonant-obstruent, resonant-resonant, and obstruent-resonant.
-An initial resonant is always followed a vowel, and a final resonant must be preceded by one.
+An initial resonant is always followed by a vowel, and a final resonant must be preceded by one.

 The laryngeals are more restricted than members of the other natural classes in Halkomelem.
 The glottal stop occurs only adjacent to a vowel, and, within words, it does not follow any obstruent except (the prefix) /s/.
 It can never occur in final position following a schwa. /h/ occurs only before vowels, following a resonant or one of the fricatives at morpheme boundaries, but never following other obstruents.
 It can appear between an unstressed and a stressed vowel, but it cannot occur between a stressed and an unstressed vowel.